jaju/lucene-clj/README.md

 _To be completed_.

 Note: There are some samples to look at in the tests as well.
-A sample data-set exists in [here](test-resources/sample-data.csv), which is used in the tests.
+A sample data-set exists in [here](test-resources/sample-data.csv) and [here](test-resources/albumlist.csv), which is used in the tests.

 _Given_